parpy-lib/parpy-lib.github.io/src/pages/installation.md

 ## Examples

 See the [Documentation](/docs) for examples of how to use ParPy and documentation of the exposed ParPy API.
+In particular, the tutorial on [printing generated code](/docs/tutorials/print-code) provides an example of how to use ParPy without having to set up any backend.